JieyuWu/ToyotaMod/Volkswagen-PQ.md

 * Golf Estate (EU) | Jetta Sportwagen (NA) MK6 2.0 TDI DSG (User:Khonsu)
 * Passat B6 R36 (User:Kamold with retrofits from B7, User:Redragon_101)
 * Sharan Mk2 7N2 (User:Kubsztal)
+* Golf Mk6 (EU) 1.6 TDI manual (User:carlos-ddd)

 # Drive-by-wire capabilities

 ## Lateral Control (steering)

-VW LKAS message (HCA) is used for steering currently, but HCA wont work down to 0 km/h.
-Gen 3 steering rack should work and SHOULD be possible being retrofited to older vehicles (replacing generation 1 and 2 racks).
+VW LKAS message (HCA) is used for steering currently, but HCA won't work down to 0 km/h.
+Gen 3 steering rack should work and SHOULD be possible being retrofitted to older vehicles (replacing generation 1 and 2 racks).

 When steering via HCA then after 6 minutes (300 sec) the steering will fail for 3 seconds and then HCA can be resumed again.
 This timeout can be prevented - after 5.5 minutes terminate HCA message for 1.05 seconds and the 300 sec timeout will reset (counting new 300 period).

 There is another steering CAN message being worked on - DSR (Driver Steering Recommendation).
-This message could help circumvent the timeout of HCA message (using it intentionaly for a while to reset the HCA timeout).
+This message could help circumvent the timeout of HCA message (using it intentionally for a while to reset the HCA timeout).
 DSR should allow for more torque than HCA and possibly replace HCA completely, but that is yet to be explored.

 Parking assist can be used for steering up to 20 km/h but is commanded by steering angle rather than torque (as HCA and DSR is).
 For steering in all speeds a combination of Park assist and HCA/DSR could be used but the transition to/from PA has to be solved (probably nothing quite simple).